 02 of 07

-Did you ever bench press at 2am?
+Ever dream of bench pressing at 2am?
 Well, now you can.
 If you're having trouble sleeping, exhaust yourself at Planet Fitness.
 And you can never say that working out doesn't fit into your schedule at Planet Fitness, which is open 24/7 on Monday through Friday.
 With locations throughout Brooklyn and incredibly low rates, night owls can lift weights at midnight or run on a treadmill at four am.

 03 of 07

-Last Saturday a good friend started to crave pizza at two am, but it seemed as if all of the pizza places were closed.
-We searched the streets of Brooklyn, only to find countless pizza places that were long shuttered for the night.
-We thought we discovered gold when we stumbled upon OMG Pizza.
-This was the only place still open.
+Craving a slice in the middle of the night?
+Head to OMG Pizza.
 Located in Bushwick, this pizza place is ideal for late night deliveries or a slice.
 It's open until around 4am, making it the perfect place for anyone in Brooklyn who has a late night pizza craving.
+An added plus, they also have burgers and falafel.

 04 of 07